Graduate Assurance of Learning

-Lubin faculty members contribute anonymous assessment materials including: papers, projects, assignments and exams from their courses depending on the learning goal of interest.
+Lubin faculty members contribute assessment materials including: papers, projects, assignments and exams from their courses depending on the learning goal of interest.
 Sometimes appropriate materials are not available from the general coursework so we ask faculty members to develop assignments for students.
 Faculty assessors then evaluate individual responses from samples of our student population.

 The Lubin School of Business fully assesses each graduate program on a two year cycle.
 Program Directors are responsible for collecting materials, reporting assessment results and implementing improvements to their programs:

 MS Financial Management

 MS Human Resources